Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 The message file is an ASCII file, which defines a set of messages.
 Each line of the file must have a length of less than 255 characters.
 All lines in the file starting with the exclamation sign (perhaps preceded by spaces and/or tabs) are considered as comments and are ignored.
 A message file may contain several messages.
 Each message is identified by its key (string).
 Each line in the file starting with the *dot* character (perhaps preceded by spaces and/or tabs) defines the key.
-The key is a string starting with a symbol placed after the dot and ending with the symbol preceding the ending of the newline character *\n*.
+The key is a string starting with a symbol placed after the dot and ending with the symbol preceding the ending of the newline character <i>\\n.</i>
-All the lines in the file after the key and before the next keyword (and which are not comments) define the message for that key.
-If the message consists of several lines, the message string will contain newline symbols *\n* between each line (but not at the end).
+All lines in the file after the key and before the next keyword (and which are not comments) define the message for that key.
+If the message consists of several lines, the message string will contain newline symbols <i>\\n</i> between each line (but not at the end).

 The following example illustrates the structure of a message file:

 ~~~~~